ConorBanville/Emoticon-Generator/README.md

 # Emoticon Generator

 This is a C# console application to help you create and customise your favourite emoticons in svg.
-(As long as you have extremely limited taste in Emojis :rofl: )
+(As long as you have extremely limited taste in Emojis:rofl:).
 The application utilizes the Command Design Pattern to facilitate undoable operations, so don't worry if you make a mistake when creating an emoji!

 #### To get started simply download to repo, unzip the file and run the command